-Lighting as a Service (LaaS) is the third-party management of lighting systems.
-This typically includes an analysis of current data, a lighting strategy, installation of upgraded equipment and technology, and continued maintenance and management of the system.
-Instead of a large upfront capital investment, monthly payments determined by the current energy costs and savings would be collected.
-Regency Lighting calls it an effective way “to get the advantage of the lighting upgrade you’ve been considering and making it cash-flow positive from day one.”2 There are even options that include the price to upgrade to new technology.
+Lighting-as-a-Service (LaaS) is the third-party management of lighting systems.
+This typically includes an analysis of current data, lighting strategy, installation of upgraded equipment and technology, and continual management of the system.
+Instead of a large upfront capital investment, clients can arrange for monthly payments that are determined by the current energy costs and savings.
+Regency Lighting calls LaaS an effective way “to get the advantage of the lighting upgrade you’ve been considering and making it “cash-flow positive” from day one.”2 There are also monthly payment options that include the cost to upgrade to new technology.

 Technological advances in lighting have made it significantly more complicated to use.
 They are designed to be more energy efficient, but the knowledge of how to use them successfully is essential.
 Advanced Energy Economy writes, “Advanced lighting control systems can save significant amounts of energy, but only with an optimized operation.”3